Are you gearing up for Valentine’s Day? Here are over 100 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 The holiday wouldn’t be complete without the exchange of valentines in the classroom!
 The students can make their very own paper plate valentines holder with this easy craft.

-Make some straw art with the kids for Valentine’s Day.
+Make some straw art with the kids as part of your valentine activities for preschoolers.
 You can use the straws to create heart stamps, or you and the kids can treat the straw pieces as loose parts to create with.

 Dye your own wooden hearts to inspire acts of kindness for kids in your classroom.